-This morphological progression runs from point, to line, to sphere through the opposing dialectic of phallic and ovoid shapes, using natural and man-made objects, starting with a pea and ending with a ball.
-It presents a reconsidered model of evolution in which Darwin's process of natural selection includes man-made nature, in which the creative and the destructive co-exist.
+This morphological progression runs from point, to line, to sphere, through the opposing dialectic of phallic and ovoid shapes, using natural and man-made objects, starting with a pea and ending with a ball.
+It presents a reconsidered model of evolution in which Darwin's process of natural selection includes man-made nature, where the creative and the destructive co-exist.

 I wanted to re-formulate the relationship between subject and referent.
 All of these cases contain their referent, thereby simultaneously presenting and re-presenting an object whilst at the same time hiding it from view.
 Items 12 and 13 are respectively a grenade and a goose egg, the two forms which are the most morphologically identical, but the most extremely opposed.